IBM/CAST/docs/source/cast-big-data/logstash.rst

 .. attention:: In future iterations of the CAST rpm this gem will be packed in the bds RPM.

-After the plugin has been built it may then be installed with the steps described in :ref:`csm-event-correlator-config`
+After the plugin has been built it may then be configured with the steps described in :ref:`csm-event-correlator-config`